Jodu555/CineFinn/README.md

 ## v4

-This Version introduces the account restriction idea although the general permission system and therefore the account restrictions and the ToDo Setting
+This Version introduces the account restriction idea although the general permission system and therefore the account restrictions and the ToDo Page and functionallity

 ## v5 (TODO)